GiulSposito/ISLR/Chapter01 - Intro/Curse_of_Dimensionality.md

 ![](Curse_of_Dimensionality_files/figure-html/twodim-1.png)<!-- -->

-Now wee see that the number of point get in this range is significantly lower than previus case.
+Now wee see that the number of point get in this range is significantly lower than previous case.

 ```r